One of our strategic account managers asked this question:

 This is both simultaneously a simple and difficult question to answer.
 The short answer is that a Facebook fan alone is worth nearly nothing.
 Why?
 The process to Like a Facebook page is one of the lowest commitment activities you can do.
 One click and you’re done – you never have to engage with the brand, talk to anyone, or interact in any way.
 A Like by itself is fairly close in value to a website hit, and as Katie Delahayne Payne says, HITS is an acronym: how idiots track success.
 We’re asking the wrong question.

 So how do you apply any value to Facebook?
 As Batman says, it’s not who you are that matters, it’s what you do.
 Before we begin this evaluation, I will assume that you know what a converted lead on your website is worth and have correctly configured Goals and Goal Values in Google Analytics.
-If you haven’t done this step, you’ll want to watch the WhatCounts webinar on Marketing ROI on demand by clicking here.

 Start by creating a custom traffic segment in your Google Analytics.
 Call it Facebook, and set traffic source to match a regular expression.